zhang-mickey/network/README.md

+`The mean waiting times in an M/G/1 queueing model strongly depends on the variability of the service times,but that the mean sojourn time in the M/G/1 Processing Sharing model in insensitive to the variability.Give an intuitive explanation for this phenomenon`
 # Memoryless property
 the distribution of a "waiting time" until a certain event does not depend on how much time has elapsed already.
 ![image](https://github.com/zhang-mickey/network/assets/145342600/23946553-c72d-458b-a0fb-ae085094800c)